gildahl/Background-Game-Profile-Switcher/Readme.txt

 Voice Annunciation
 ==================
 If you would like BGPS to verbally annunciate an action when it is executed, you may add a phrase to the optional "Voice annunciation phrase" field.
 You can test the phrase to see what it will sound like by pressing the "Voice Test" button.
+These phrases can provide reminders about how a game is configured.
+For example:

+* "Use left joystick"
+* "Use right 4 way joystick"
+* "Use trackball with buttons on left"

 How to configure Profiles and Command Line Templates
 ====================================================